meyersj/explore/README.md

 Communication between `android-client` and `go-server` is done using a TCP/IP sockets.
 The app currently provides ability to scan for BLE advertisements.
-A location name can be associated with that advertisement signature.
-Once associated users can store messages for that location.
+A location name can be associated with that chip's MAC address.
+Once associated users can store messages at that location (assuming the advertisment is from a beacon that stays at that location).
 Other users retrieve those messages when scanning near that beacon.

 ### config
 1. rename `explore/go-server/test-config.toml` to `config.toml`